iandunn/quick-navigation-interface/readme.txt

 == Screenshots ==

-1. Pressing alt-w brings up the interface
+1. Pressing ` (above the tab key) brings up the interface
 2. Matches are displayed and filtered as you type